Purchases made through my links help support this website, at no additional cost to you. Details.

 Layered over that, I placed a very subtle—mostly transparent—watch image from a 19th century Sears Roebuck catalogue.
 And, at the lower front, I altered a photo of tree roots from a New Hampshire nature center.

 The font for all text on the card is Casablanca Antique.

 The original of this digital art included ten different layers, more than half of them partially transparent, to get these effects.

-To print this card, right click on this link and save the image to your hard drive, and then print it at home.
+To print this card, right click on this link and save the image to your hard drive.
 The original image is 3″ x 5″ at 300 dpi.
 (This is a larger file than I usually post, a little over 1MB.)

 You can print the art as a small poster (at 150 dpi) if you like, or at its intended size of 3″ x 5″, or you could scale it down to a more traditional ATC size of 2.5″ x 3.5″.